 Of the three tiers, Faira One is the most similar to other discount brokerage services that we've reviewed.
 Discount brokers provide customers with some or all of the services offered by a traditional real estate agent but usually offer a lower rate.

 With Faira One, you'll pay a 1% listing fee and a 0.5% platform fee — still lower than the typical 2.5-3% listing fee charged by traditional agents.
 However, at this level of service, your Faira agent will be 100% remote; they’ll handle paperwork and negotiations on your behalf but won’t visit your home.

-If you want in-person service, you'll have to pony up for Faira Premium, which includes all of the services you'd typically find with a traditional real estate agent — plus access to the listing platform — and with a price point to match: 3%.
-However, keep in mind that currently, Premium agents are serving only homes in the greater Seattle metro area.
+If you want in-person service, you'll have to pony up for Faira Premium.
+This package includes all of the services you'd typically find with a traditional real estate agent — plus access to the listing platform — and with a price point to match: 3%.
+Keep in mind that currently, Premium agents are serving only homes in the greater Seattle metro area.